 Permission to Ask for Help

-You do not need to go through this parenting journey on your own.
-And with online capabilities, you can see a therapist or a parent coach or a doctor from the comfort of your home.
+You are not alone on this journey.
+You can see a therapist or a parent coach easily from the comfort of your home.

 Asking for help is a sign of strength, not weakness.
 As a social species, we are meant to seek help and support from our community.
 Give yourself permission to seek help from others, especially during these trying times.

 What permission slip do you need to sign for yourself?